-We love a good hot dog around town, and here’s a few of the best:
+We love a good hot dog around town.

 Run Amuk, South Fremantle

 In 2011, the creators of Run Amuk were sitting by a campfire making fancy hot dogs with ingredients found in their esky.
 From that moment, the ideas just kept on rolling to eventually become the restaurant in South Fremantle that is today.
-Unleash yourself and try one of their scrumptious concoctions such as the Spud, with premium bratwurst, potato salad, bacon, dijonnaise and crispy fried shallots, or the Mischief, with premium bratwurst, tasty tomato relish, freshly made guacamole, cheddar, baby spinach, tortilla chips, jalapenos & sour cream.
+Unleash yourself and try one of their scrumptious concoctions like the Rueben, with premium bratwurst, Russian dressing, maasdam cheese, sauerkraut, Run Amuk house pickles, pastrami, American mustard, chili flakes and fresh dill – it’s the hot dog of your dreams.

 Alfred’s Kitchen, Guildford